 If a student or staff member has tested positive, and you need assistance:

-- You can contact your Local Health Office (preferred) with your contact information, or email [email protected].
+You can contact your Local Health Office (preferred) with your contact information.

-- Please do not include any patient names, dates of birth, or other patient identifying information in your email.
+Please do not include any child or staff names, dates of birth, or other patient identifying information in your email.

 You can contact the Health Department's Infectious Disease Epidemiology team at 802-863-7240 Option 2 (Mon - Fri 7:45 a.m. - 4:30 p.m.) or by email at [email protected].

 |8/10/2022 Memo from the Agency of Education||Information on testing and handling COVID-19 cases in schools.|

 |COVID-19 Resource Center for Vermont Schools||Information from the Agency of Education on education recovery and revitalization, emergency funds, testing and rescinded guidance.|

 |Vermont Department of Health COVID-19 page||General guidance on preventing COVID-19, vaccines, testing and symptoms, and treatment.|

 |School COVID-19 Reporting Tool||Find out information on what tests need to be reported, where to report them, and what is included in the reports.|

 |Example letter to families on high levels of respiratory disease in schools||Fillable template for school use if desired.|

 |CDC Operational Guidance for schools and early care programs||Learn about CDC recommendations to support safe in person learning in schools.|

 |COVID-19 guidance for child care and out-of-school programs||Vermont Department of Health page on handling COVID-19 in childcare and out of school programs.|